Version 26.1 now available! Updated for 2026!

 Last Resort: Withdraws sufficient funds from your registered retirement accounts to meet expenses and maintain your emergency fund after withdrawing from the non-registered and TFSA accounts.
 If you are a couple, this strategy should be selected for both partners as funds are withdrawn from each person's registered retirement accounts in proportion to their balances.
 The target amount is ignored.

 Hybrid: Uses the COLA method unless this would require withdrawing from your emergency fund, otherwise uses the Last Resort method.
 Use this method if you have sufficient funds in your registered retirement accounts but money is drawn from your overdraft account.
-This strategy is selected automatically by the basic optimizers.

 If you have a life income fund (LIF) there are minimum and maximum withdrawals required by law based on your age.
 The Spreadsheet withdraws RRIF and LIF required minimum amounts first, then any remaining amount from the target withdrawal is drawn from your LIF first (up to the maximum) and then the remainder from your RRSP or RRIF as applicable.
 When LIRA funds become unlocked, they are moved to your RRSP for more flexibility in withdrawing.